Variscite Point from Palazuelos · 22x6 mm media thumbnails

 How to recognize genuine Variscite

-Spanish variscite from Palazuelos has a more earthy and muted apple green than Utah variscite, which is usually more vivid and sometimes confused with turquoise.
-Under magnification, genuine variscite shows a very fine microcrystalline texture and the veins are always white or yellowish—interstitial quartz or calcite—never black as in turquoise.
-Its low hardness (3.5–5 Mohs) is another indicator: a metal clip scratches it easily, while glass or resin—common imitations—are harder.
+Spanish Variscite from Palazuelos has a more earthy and muted apple green than Utah variscite, which is usually more vivid and sometimes confused with turquoise.
+Under magnification, genuine variscite shows a very fine microcrystalline texture, and the veins are always white or yellowish — interstitial quartz or calcite — never black like in turquoise.
+Its low hardness (3.5–5 Mohs) is another indicator: a metal clip easily scratches it, while glass or resin — common imitations — are harder.

 Has this variscite been treated or stabilized?